-God confronted Cain, who killed (sacrificed) Able He said that your brother’s blood cries out from the ground (Ge 4:10).
-Abel’s bloodshed by the sin of murder only related to condemnation (Ge 4:10-11).
+God confronted Cain, who killed (sacrificed) Abel.
+He said that his brother’s blood cried out from the ground (Ge 4:10).
+Abel’s bloodshed by the sin of murder only related to condemnation (Ge 4:10–11).
 It could not bring salvation.
 Abel’s sacrifice was acceptable to God (He 11:4).
 Christ’s blood speaks of redemption.
 It does not demand justice like Abel’s blood because Jesus met all the just demands from God by shedding His blood.

 There is joy in the fact that Jesus met every demand that God had on us by His blood sacrifice.

 Mount Sinai of the Old Testament was a terrifying revelation of what sin is.
 However, Mount Zion of the New Testament is inviting and gracious.
 Heaven is the home of every believer who has come to Christ.
 Those who believe in Christ have entered into relationship with Jesus by His mediatorship of the New Covenant.